 Once done now you can see the amount you qualify to borrow

-Saccos are a financial institution with restricted members of a particular organisation or a group of people.
+Saccos are a financial institution with restricted members of a particular organization or a group of people.

 However, most of these SACCOs in Kenya have now started opening their services to outsiders.